nelsonsilvadev/nelsonsilvadev.github.io/_posts/2021-09-22-input-function-in-python.md

 excerpt: Blog
 title: 'input() function in Python'
 description: 'Discover how to work with the input() function in the Python programming language.
 Get answers to your questions with the theory and examples presented.'
-keywords: 'python, input function, input, function'
+keywords: 'python, input function, input, function, post'
 date: 2021-09-22
 categories: [Python]
 ---